-As the body accelerates through the 'sound barrier', the relevant PDE changes from elliptic (as with Laplace's equation) through parabolic (as with the heat equation) to hyperbolic (as with the wave equation here).
+As the body accelerates through the 'sound barrier', the relevant PDE changes from elliptic (as with Laplace's equation) through parabolic (as with the heat equation) to hyperbolic (as with the wave equation here: d'Alembert, Week 7, 18th C.).
+The mathematics here became topical again with supersonic flight in the late 20th C. [Week 11].